CAM-E-L/CAM-E-L/README.md

 👋 We are [Julius Fenn](https://github.com/FennStatistics) and [Florian Gouret](https://github.com/Aodarium), trained in Psychology, Statistics, Linguistics and Web-Development (self-taught), currently based in Germany and France 🇪🇺.

+🔭 We build tools that make new research tools easier accessible ⚙️ We use a lot of: .js/.ts, .py, .r, .html, css, .json 💬 Ask us about possible collaborations or research ideas - we happy to hear from you: <cam.contact@drawyourminds.de>

+# Overview of our CAM tools

 <!--
 **Camel-app/Camel-app** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.